Asynchronous Reasoning: Training-Free Interactive Thinking LLMs

-\textbf{Reasoning and Safety.} Another important aspect of LLM reasoning is how it interacts with model safety and control~\cite{cot_monitorability_fragile,Baker2025MonitoringRM}.
+\textbf{Reasoning and Safety.} Multiple works have studied the interactions between LLM reasoning and the safety of model's responses~\cite{cot_monitorability_fragile,Baker2025MonitoringRM}.
 By default, thinking can both mitigate safety risks and create new ones~\cite{safety_risk_and_boon_dual,safety_risk_chua2025thoughtcrimebackdoorsemergent,safety_risk_wang2025cost}.
-However, when specifically prompted to reason about safety implications of their task, language models can detect and prevent jailbreak attacks~\cite{safety_boon_zhou2025safekey,safety_boon-lou-etal-2025-think,safety_thinking_intervention,zhang2025_corrective_intervention}.
-However, since traditional reasoning delays model response time, which is inconvenient for interactive usage scenarios.
-In our experiments, we show that LLMs can reason about safety asynchronously in the background, mitigating jailbreaks without response delays.
-We discuss reasoning safety further in Appendix~\ref{app:safety_background}.
+However, when specifically prompted to reason about the safety implications of their task, language models can detect and prevent jailbreak attacks~\cite{zhou2025safekeyamplifyingahamomentinsights,safety_boon-lou-etal-2025-think,safety_thinking_intervention,zhang2025safereasoninglargereasoning}.
+We review these works in Appendix~\ref{app:safety_background}.
+At the same time, standard reasoning delays the model's response, which is inconvenient for interactive usage.
+We show that LLMs can reason about the safety of the user's request in the background, mitigating jailbreaks without response delays.